 Diane Gardiner, grandmother of 11, waves her hand in front of her face, attempting to discourage the relentless Cambodian flies.
 She and her team have been handing out medicine in the makeshift pharmacy for 6 hours.

-Residents of Sydney, Australia, Diane and her husband, Roy, have led medical mission trips to Cambodia since 2006, when they first became volunteers with Campus Crusade for Christ.
+Residents of Sydney, Australia, Diane and her husband, Roy, have led medical mission trips to Cambodia since 2006, when they first became volunteers with Cru.
 They lead teams as large as 100, including medical professionals, pastors, laypeople and anyone with a heart to serve.

 Roy’s ability to organize such large groups in third world countries testifies to the gifts God has given him.
 “It’s never without a few hiccups, but we manage – with God’s grace – to reach our goals and return home safely,” says Roy.